EricScyty3/Chinese-Checkers-Platform/README.md

 cabal install random
 ```

-Once you have set up all the packages listed above, you can access any `.hs` script in the `src` folder except for `Main.hs` which is mainly run on the evnironment built by the `stack`.
-For instance, you can now access to the `MCTS.hs` and play arround to the funtions included:
+Once you have set up all the packages listed above, you can access any `.hs` script in the `src` folder except for `Main.hs` which is mainly run on the environment built by the `stack`.
+For instance, you can now access to the `MCTS.hs` and play around to the functions included:

 ```bash
 ghci MCTS.hs